 Oliver’s most cherished mentorship, however, occurred when he clerked for Judge William Hastie of the US Court of Appeals for the Third Circuit, who had been part of the group of civil rights leaders who put together the original strategy that led to Brown v.
 Board of Education.
 “I still consider it the highlight of my career, even now, just to have been around someone who made that kind of contribution to society, black history, and the judiciary,” Oliver says.

 Following his clerkship, Oliver worked in the US Attorney’s Office for the Northern District of Ohio, serving as chief of the Civil Division and the Appellate Litigation division.
-He then taught as a professor at Cleveland State University’s Cleveland-Martial College of Law, where he eventually became associate dean before leaving academia for the judiciary.
+He then taught as a professor at Cleveland State University’s Cleveland-Marshall College of Law, where he eventually became associate dean before leaving academia for the judiciary.

 In the 24 years that Oliver has served on the court—seven as chief judge—he has presided over a wide range of cases and issues.
 Currently, he is overseeing the City of Cleveland’s police reform efforts as a result of a 2015 consent decree with the US Department of Justice that requires the city to revise its search-and-seizure guidelines and the police force to undergo re-training.
 “There’s a lot of collaboration between the city, the monitor, and the Justice Department to ensure that best practices are being employed in the way the police carry out their responsibilities,” Oliver says.
 “I think it’s an important matter to be involved in.”